Nanchang Project’s National Reunion Database Program is back!!! We are accepting new Form submissions again.

 • Your WeChat QR (optional).

-Step 2: Fill out the Google sign-up sheet.
+Step 2: Fill out the Google Sign-Up Form.

-• Once you have gathered all of the required information, fill out the sign-up sheet here.
+• Once you have gathered all of the required information, fill out the Google Sign-Up Form here.

 • A volunteer will be assigned to you.
 They will walk you through the next steps of ordering your blood sample card and shipping the collected sample to China.
 We have volunteers ready to ship blood collection cards to adoptees in the USA, Canada, and Europe.
 If you choose to order the blood sample from our listed contacts, expect to pay around $5-8 USD, depending on location.